 1st September – 30th November

-Barbara Lovric is an American expat living in County Kerry.
+Barbara Byar is an American expat living in County Kerry.
 A previous Irish Writers’ Centre Novel Fair winner, she was short-listed for the 2017 Over the Edge New Writer of the Year Award and long listed for the 2017 Bare Fiction Prize.
 She has short work in The Fiction Pool, The Incubator, and Cabinet of Heed.
-Her debut novel will be published in Spring 2019.
+Her debut Flash Fiction collection will be published by Reflex Fiction in the autumn of 2019.
 You can find out more by checking out her website here.
-She Tweets @BALovric
+She Tweets @BarbaraByar

 I love great STORIES – your unexpected and unique, but not sold on mad twists in the last line.